-While almost all chili recipes are gluten free, they still rank high in carbs.
+While almost all chili recipes are gluten-free, they still rank high in carbs.
 A cup of homemade chili with beans can include upwards of 29 grams of total carbohydrates.
-Even with the added dietary fiber, you’re still looking at 22 grams net carbs[*].
+Even with the added dietary fiber, you’re still looking at 22 grams of net carbs[*].

 As with most keto recipes, you can still enjoy the foods you love, with a few swaps in ingredients.
-In this easy low carb chili recipe, you out leave the beans and swap in celery and ground beef.
-This gives you the same thick, meaty bowl of chili you always crave without the extra carbs.
+In this easy low-carb chili recipe, you leave out the beans and swap in veggies and ground beef.
+This gives you the same thick, meaty bowl of chili you crave without the extra carbs.

 Why Are Beans Not Allowed on Keto?

-Individuals who follow a plant-based diet typically view beans as a protein source.
-However, when you take a hard look at the nutrition data, their protein (and fat, for that matter) are relatively low.
+People who follow a plant-based diet typically view beans as a protein source.
+However, when you take a hard look at the nutrition data, the protein (and fat, for that matter) are relatively low.

-On keto, roughly 70-75% of your calories should come from fat, 20-25% from protein and just 5-10% from carbohydrates.
-If you look at the nutrition info for legumes below, you’ll see beans have a high carb, moderate protein and very low fat composition — the exact opposite of what you want on keto.
-This is why legumes (or beans) are typically not found in low carb recipes.
+On a keto diet, roughly 70-75% of your calories should come from fat, 20-25% from protein, and just 5-10% from carbohydrates.
+If you look at the nutrition info for legumes below, you’ll see beans have a high-carb, moderate-protein, and very low-fat composition — the exact opposite of what you want on keto.
+This is why legumes (or beans) are typically not found in low-carb recipes.

 Making No-Bean Chili Without Sacrificing Flavor

-While legumes are not keto-friendly, spices and seasoning are completely keto-approved.
-Plus, they contain quite a few nutritional benefits you might not be aware of.
+While legumes are not keto-friendly, spices and seasoning fit perfectly within a low-carb diet.
+(As long as they don’t have any added sugars or additives.)
+Plus, they contain quite a few nutritional benefits.

-Why is it Important to Use Grass-Fed Beef?
+Why It’s Important to Use Grass-Fed Beef in Chili

-When consuming meat, source always matters.
+When consuming meat, the source always matters.
 In this particular recipe, use grass-fed beef instead of grain-fed beef to get the most nutrients possible.
-While some individuals purchase grass-fed beef for environmental reasons, the health benefits are undeniable.
+While some people purchase grass-fed beef for environmental reasons, the health benefits are undeniable.
 Grass-fed beef (compared to grain-fed beef) is: